An official vote count could take weeks. Here's how ballots are actually tallied

 With that in mind, determining the projected winner could be difficult.
 An official count could take weeks.

-Discuss: Election Day is nearly here: Here's how your vote will actually be counted
+Discuss: Election Day 2020: Here's how your vote will actually be counted

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.